 - Bloomberg Businessweek, Business Exchange page for Renewable Energy

 Organizations with purposes related to green-collar jobs

 - American Solar Energy Society

 - American Solar Energy Society, job board (also includes links to job boards on other sites)

 - Ella Baker Center for Human Rights, Green-Collar Jobs Campaign

 - Rebuild the Dream

-Research, reports, and/or curriculum materials on green-collar jobs
+Reports and/or curricula on green-collar jobs

 - Clean Edge